MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/devcon-classes.md

 - DevCon Classes
 api_type:
 - NA
-ms.date: 04/20/2017
+ms.date: 10/26/2022
 ---

 # DevCon Classes

+> [!NOTE]
-[!NOTE] [PnPUtil](pnputil.md) ships with every release of Windows and makes use of the most reliable and secure APIs available.
-It's use is recommended instead of DevCon.
+> [PnPUtil](pnputil.md) ships with every release of Windows and makes use of the most reliable and secure APIs available.
+Its use is recommended instead of DevCon.
 See the [Recommended Replacement](#recommended-replacement) below and [Replacing DevCon](devcon-migration.md) for more information.

 Lists all [device setup classes](../install/overview-of-device-setup-classes.md), including classes that devices on the system do not use.